What do you notice about them?

 How are they different from photos and videos recorded on your smartphone?

-Those print photographs, tapes, and films are analog media, whereas the photos and videos on your phone are digital.
-But what makes this so?
+Those print photographs, tapes, and films are analog media, whereas the photos and videos on your digital camera are digital.
+But is one better than the other?

 Which is Better?

 Analog media is still widely used today in film and music production.
 Many believe that the sound quality of vinyl is better than digital recordings, and there are countless movies being shot today on film.
 However, analog media has a lifespan.
 Films, tapes, and photographs are materials that degrade over time and can become damaged beyond return.
 This is why digitization is so important.
 Through transferring analog media to digital, we can preserve the recordings forever and also duplicate them with the same quality as the original.

 Digitization with Legacybox

 Through Legacybox, you can get your most special analog memories transferred to digital in just a few short weeks.
 Our professional digitization technicians will handle each piece of analog media with care and make sure that each transfer comes out looking as best as possible.
 Don’t let your analog media degrade until it’s gone - digitize it so you can enjoy your memories for years to come!